jonathanulco/laurakalbag-dot-com/content/pages/book/index.md

 {{< figure caption="Photos taken by folks on Twitter" >}}

-    {{< imgsrcset src="book-collage" alt="Collage of photos of the Accessibility For Everyone paperback posted on people’s desks, tables and outside." >}}
+    {{< img src="book-collage" alt="Collage of photos of the Accessibility For Everyone paperback posted on people’s desks, tables and outside." >}}

 {{< /figure >}}